mindis/snowplow.github.com/_posts/2013-04-12-measuring-conversion-rates-by-product-and-product-page.md

 category: Analytics
 ---

 We built Snowplow to enable businesses to execute the widest range of analytics on their web event data.
 One area of analysis we are particularly excited about is catalogue analytics.
-Today, we've published the first recipes in the [catalogue analytics] [catalogue-analytics] section of the [Snowplow Analytics Cookbook] [cookbook].
+Today, we've published the [first recipes] [recipes] in the [catalogue analytics] [catalogue-analytics] section of the [Snowplow Analytics Cookbook] [cookbook].
+These cover [how to measure and compare the performance of different product pages on a retailer site] [recipes], using plots like the one below:

 ![Example-catalogue-analytics] [example-scatter-plot]